 FREEZE YOUR COMPOST

 Eat the plants.
 Then feed the plants (with the plants).
-It’s the circle of life. *Economy. to be exact. (=a much smaller, smell-free bin.)
+It’s the circle of life.
+Circle *economy, to be exact.
+And means a much smaller, smell-free bin.
 Just make sure to transplant to a composting facility before your housemates get angry).